 a doctor would ask.

 Pterygium: A pterygium is a pinkish, triangular-shaped tissue growth on the cornea.
-Some pterygia grow slowly throughout a person's life, ... more about Pterygium.
+Some pterygia grow slowly throughout a person's life, while ... more about Pterygium.

 Home medical testing related to Pterygium:

 Research the causes of these diseases that are similar to, or related to, Pterygium:

 Visit our research pages for current research about Pterygium treatments.

 The US based website ClinicalTrials.gov lists information on both federally and privately supported clinical trials using human volunteers.